-Isolated in the far US north, North Dakota is the least visited state.
-But that just means that there's less traffic as you whiz along at the usual legal limit of 75mph.
+This is one of the least-visited states in the US, but that just means that there's less traffic as you whiz along.
 This is a place to get lost on remote two-lane routes and to appreciate the raw land's beauty.
 And don't forget to pause to marvel at the meadowlarks' songs.

-But note that despite those seemingly endless summer fields of grain, the state's economy is tied to large oil deposits in the west.
-Soaring energy prices have turned once-moribund towns such as Williston and Watford City into boomtowns, with vast trailer encampments for oil-field workers and roads clogged – and battered – by huge trucks.
-Most are surprised to learn that North Dakota is the fastest growing state in the US.
+Despite those seemingly endless fields of grain, the state's economy is tied to large oil deposits in the west.
+Soaring energy prices turned once-moribund towns like Williston and Watford City into boomtowns, with vast oil-field-worker encampments, roads clogged – and battered – by trucks, and constant parades of tanker trains.